- Food supplements

 Saffron: Red Gold

 Saffron is a spice obtained from drying Crocus sativus L. flower stigma.
 This bulbous plant belongs to the Iridaceae family, grows up to 30 cm high and reproduces via corms.
 It comes from the Eastern Mediterranean, although its exact point of origin is not clear, and is now grown all over the Mediterranean1.
 It is characterised for its large, bright purple or violet-veined flowers (known as "saffron rose"), divided into three pungent stigma.
-It is a very popular spice that is used as a colouring and flavouring for foods and medicines.
+It is a very popular spice that is used as a colouring and flavouring for foods.

 - Saffron bulb